- Very dark colour

 - Suitable for aquascape and terrascape

-- Rounded stone sets
+- Harmonic stone set

 - Vibrant pitch-black colour